General Product Questions

 ForeScout CounterACT is also the centerpiece of the ControlFabric architecture.
 ControlFabric is an open platform enabling ForeScout CounterACT and other solutions to exchange information and resolve a wide variety of network, security and operational issues.

-ControlFabric is an open platform that enables ForeScout CounterACT and other IT solutions to exchange information and more efficiently mitigate a wide variety of network, security and operational issues.
+ControlFabric is a set of technologies that enable ForeScout CounterACT and other IT solutions to exchange information and more efficiently mitigate a wide variety of network, security and operational issues.
 ForeScout partners with industry-leading hardware and software providers that extend the value of our pervasive network security platform and provides ways to team their solutions with ForeScout’s.
 ControlFabric is based on ForeScout CounterACT, which dynamically identifies and assesses all network users, endpoints and applications; applies flexible policies to allow, limit or deny access; directly remediates endpoint security issues; and triggers external systems to apply remediation.
 Enterprise IT organizations that leverage the ControlFabric ecosystem can achieve continuous monitoring and mitigation capabilities that better leverage their infrastructure investments and optimize IT resources.

 ForeScout CounterACT Virtual Appliance gives customers the freedom to deploy ForeScout CounterACT leveraging their hardware and VMware investment.
 ForeScout CounterACT is installed as a guest host on a VMware ESX virtual machine or Microsoft Hyper-V, with reserved processor, memory and storage resources.
 Customer benefits can include: